-Michele Durand enters her 16th season as the head coach of the Ohio Northern women’s basketball program.
-She is currently in her first year as the Senior Woman Administrator at Ohio Northern.
+Michele Durand enters her 17th season as the head coach of the Ohio Northern women’s basketball program.
+She is currently in her second year as the Senior Woman Administrator at Ohio Northern.
 She also serves as an assistant professor in the ONU Department of Human Performance and Sport Sciences.

-In 2015-16, Durand guided the Polar Bears to their first ever undefeated regular season and a 30-1 record, with an 18-0 mark in OAC play.
-The Polar Bears won the OAC regular season title and made it to the semifinals of the OAC tournament for the fifth time in her ONU coaching career.
+In 2016-17, Durand guided the Polar Bears to their first ever undefeated regular season and a 30-1 record, with an 18-0 mark in OAC play.
+The Polar Bears won the OAC Regular Season title and claimed the OAC Tournament title.

-During the 2015-16 season Durand guided the Polar Bear program to its eighth NCAA III Tournament appearance and third appearance in fours years.
+During the 2016-17 season Durand guided the Polar Bear program to its ninth NCAA III Tournament appearance and fourth appearance in five years.

 For her efforts, Durand was named Russell Athletic/Women's Basketball Coaches Association Division III Region Six Coach of the Year and OAC Coach of the Year for the second time.

 On Mar.
 2 2013, against Hanover (Ind.) in the NCAA III Tournament First Round, she won her 300th career game.

 In a 75-73 overtime win at Capital on Feb.
 22, 2014, Durand recorded her 200th career victory at Ohio Northern.

 Durand is currently tied with former coach Gayle Lauth for most wins in school history (275).

 The Toledo native came to Ohio Northern after 11 seasons as head coach at Bluffton College, where she was the school’s all-time winningest coach.